outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 					- http://www.wired.com/wiredscience/2013/09/fda-arsenic-and-rice/
 			- Ionizing radiation/Ultraviolet light/Infrared light
 			- air pollutants
-				- wear a Sundstrom mask (or use an activated carbon filter in your own mask) wherever possible, especially under chemtrails, around airports, in high ozone/pollution areas, when not in a room with good air filters
+				- wear a benzene mask (or use an activated carbon filter in your own mask) wherever possible, especially under chemtrails, around airports, in high ozone/pollution areas, when not in a room with good air filters
 				- use air scrubbers to filter your air or air filters which filter most pollutants out
 				- specific mechanisms of carcinogenic air pollution particles
 		    		- carcinogenic compounds in air pollution include: carbon black, ozone, iron-rich nanoparticles (such as iron oxide), magnetite, maghemite, aluminium and titanium